sbg/sevenbridges-python/README.rst

 immediately to authorized researchers.
 You can add your own data to analyze alongside TCGA using predefined analytical workflows or your own tools.

+`Cavatica <http://www.cavatica.org/>`__, powered by `Seven Bridges <https://www.sbgenomics.com/>`__, is a data analysis and sharing platform designed to accelerate discovery in a scalable, cloud-based compute environment where data, results, and workflows are shared among the world's research community.
+Cavatica is built in collaboration with the Children Hospital of Philadelphia

 Installation
 ------------